jessicarush/python-notes/flask_socketio.md

 <script src="{{ url_for('static', filename='js/socket.io.js' )}}" defer></script>
 ```

-In the html page that will be recieving and sending messages, we create another `<script>`.
+In the html page that will be receiving and sending messages, we create another `<script>`.
 The following examples (first in jquery, then vanilla javascript) will:

 - create a socket.io connection
 - create an event handler that will listen for events called 'my_reponse' then place the message data into the DOM